Tempted (Cast novel)

 Tempted is the sixth volume of the House of Night fantasy book series, written by American P.C.
 Cast and Kristin Cast.
-It was published in October 27, 2009 by St. Martin's Press, an extension of Macmillan Publishers.
+It was published on October 27, 2009, by St. Martin's Press, an extension of Macmillan Publishers.
 By February 2010, according to Publishers Weekly, it had already sold 1.1 million copies.
 The book has been translated in more than 20 different languages.

 Plot

 Tempted starts immediately after the end of events in the 5th book, Hunted, and is told from the point of view of six characters: Zoey, Stevie Rae, Aphrodite, Rephaim, Heath and Stark.

 Zoey has finally banished Neferet and Kalona, but he still haunts her dreams.
 When another prophecy warns Zoey of her choices, she realizes that she must follow her enemies up to the Vampire Council.

 Zoey

 In the aftermath Zoey gathers her allies and starts organizing them.
 Stevie Rae notices she's very tired and takes over, leaving Zoey to take care of a wounded Stark and her grandmother.
 Having recovered from her accident, she tells Zoey that she is A-ya's reincarnation and that A-ya was made to love Kalona, so that's why she cannot help being uncontrollably attracted to Kalona, as it's in her soul.
 In the end she's so stressed that when Erik finds her, demanding a share of her time, they quarrel and she dumps him for being overly jealous and possessive, taking her down to two love interests (whilst Erik forms a relationship with Venus, Aphrodite's ex-roommate).

 She rooms in with Aphrodite and has a dream with Kalona at the same time she has a vision that links to several elements from the dream.
 Alerted by Zoey's panic, Stark climbs up to her room and sleeps there to guard her from further intrusions.
 Aphrodite leaves and takes Darius to Stark's abandoned room.
 While they talk, she realizes she's come to love him and is afraid she is incapable of returning his feelings.
 He soothes her and pledges his Warrior's Oath to her.

 The kids return to the House of Night.
 They find Anastasia Lankford, a professor at the House of Night, dead at Rephaim's hands, and Dragon grieving her loss.
 Jack stays with Dragon to comfort him and coax him through his pain while Zoey goes to assess the mood of the school.
 Through Aphrodite's visions, Zoey's dreams of Kalona and Kramisha's prophetic poems they find that Kalona and Neferet plan on getting back the old ways of the vampyres.
 Following the rumors on Twitter, Jack finds Kalona and Neferet in Venice, on the isle of San Clemente with the Vampyre Council.